WordOps/docs.wordops.net/docs/getting-started/installation-guide.md

 sudo bash install
 ```

+!!! info
-!!! info "Information" During the installation, you will be prompt for an username and an email address.
+    During the installation, you will be prompt for an username and an email address.
 WordOps need those informations to configure Git version control and to use it for saving server configurations.
 Your informations will **only be stored** in the file .gitconfig.

+---

 ## Manual Installation